 A recent Gallup poll reported that a mere 29 percent of American employees are engaged in their work.
 That means a staggering 71 percent of workers are either passively unengaged (working just hard enough to get by), or actively disengaged.
 Actively disengaged employees have been exposed as one of the biggest drains on company resources, morale, and profits—a reality companies can’t afford to ignore.

-So what can we do about it?
+So, what can we do about the disengaged learner?

-Make it relevant
+1. Make learning relevant

 Workplaces are becoming increasingly multi-generational.
-Fortunately, with the technology available today, you can personalize your eLearning strategy to specifically fill unique knowledge gaps and deliver it in a way best suited to each generation.
+Fortunately, with the technology available today, you can personalize your learning strategy to specifically fill unique knowledge gaps and deliver it in a way best suited to each generation.

-Make it fun
+2. Make learning fun

 Far too many employees see training as a boring, mundane and mandatory activity.
 With the advent of gamification in corporate learning, there has never been a greater opportunity to make training a truly fun experience.
-By adding social elements like gamification and even tying in a rewards system to your training, employees may genuinely want to receive training.
+By adding social elements like gamification, and even tying in a rewards system to your training, employees may genuinely want to receive training.

-Celebrate the successes
+3. Celebrate the successes

-Make it accessible
+4. Make learning accessible